-- 6. In the Define cost method exclusions page, do any of the following to configure the cost method exclusions table: - To add an exclusion, click Add definition at the top of the page. - To edit an exclusion, click the notepad icon in the Actions column. - 7.
+- 6. In the Define cost method exclusions page, do any of the following to configure the cost method exclusions table: - To add an exclusion, click + Add definition. - To edit an exclusion, click its edit icon in the Actions column. - 7.
 In the Add/Edit exclusion dialog, complete the following fields, and click Save: